nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Syntax: `edit_order INDEX [n/CUSTOMER_NAME] [l/CUSTOMER_LOCATION] [p/CUSTOMER_PHONE_NUMBER] [e/CUSTOMER_EMAIL] [d/DEADLINE] [q/QUANTITY] [f/FOOD_NAME] [s/STATUS] [r/REMARKS]…​`

 * Edits the order at the specific INDEX.
 The index refers to the number shown in the orders list displayed.
 The index must be a positive integer 1, 2, 3, …
-* User is required to key in at least one of the optional fields.
+* You have to key in at least one of the optional fields.
 * Existing values will be replaced with the input values.
 * When editing remarks, the existing remarks of the order will be removed and replaced with the given remarks (editing of tags is not accumulative).
-* User can remove the remarks by typing r/ without specifying any remarks after it.
+* You can remove the remarks by typing r/ without specifying any remarks after it.

 Examples: